-The boundaries of each concession are located with reference to a concession monument (Punto de Partida) and the distances and directions from the monument are specified in the title document as issued by the Mexican Mining Authorities once the approval for a claim application has been granted.
+The boundaries of each concession are located with reference to a concession monument (Punto de Partida) and the distances and directions from the monument are specified in the title

-Bacanora, through MSB, acquired the concessions from their previous owner by paying an aggregate of 500,000 shares in Bacanora and \$US40,000 to the previous owner for a 100% interest in the Project.
+Bacanora, through MSB, acquired the La Ventana and El Sauz concessions from their previous owner by paying an aggregate of 500,000 shares in Bacanora and \$US40,000 to the previous owner for a 100% interest in the Project.
 Mexilit acquired the Property from MSB, by issuing to MSB an aggregate of 100,000 shares in Mexilit at a deemed value of \$US1.00 per share.

-The 8 contiguous concessions lie within the Municipality of Bacadehuachi, from whom permission to work must be received.
-In addition, permission to work must be received from individual landowners who have surface rights in the area.
-The landowner's holdings consist of the following ranches that cover the concessions: El Rancho Seco, Las Chivas, San Gabriel de los Castores, El Palmar, La Joya, El Sauz, El Cubachi, Zauz de Valencia, Los Americanos, La Ventana, Las Perdices, Moinadehuachi.
-Bacanora on behalf of the joint venture and for its wholly owned concessions has received permission from the Municipality and the ranch owners to conduct exploration work on the concessions.
+The 10 contiguous concessions lie within 7 municipalities: Bacadehuachi, Divisaderos, Granados, Huasabas, Nacori Chico, Sahuaripa and Tepache.
+The Property falls within one of these municipalities: Bacadehuachi, from whom permission to work must be received.
+In addition, permission to work must be received from individual landowners who have surface rights in the Property area, these are held under the following ranches: El Rancho Seco, Las Chivas, San Gabriel de los Castores, El Palmar, La Joya, El Sauz, El Cubachi, Zauz de Valencia, Los Americanos, La Ventana, Las Perdices, Moinadehuachi.
+Bacanora on behalf of the Joint Venture #1 and #2 and for its wholly-owned concessions has received permission from the Municipality of Bacadehuachi and the ranch owners to conduct exploration work on the concessions.

-There are no other royalties payable or back-in rights, payments or other agreements or encumbrances to which the Property is subject, with the exception of the previously mentioned first right of refusal that Bacanora has granted REM to negotiated a further 19.9% interest in Mexilit, thereby increasing REM's interest in Mexilit to 49.9%.
+There are no other royalties payable or back-in rights, payments or other agreements or encumbrances to which the Property is subject, with the exception of the previously mentioned first right of refusal that Bacanora has granted REM to negotiate a further 19.9% interest in Mexilit, which, if agreed upon, would increase REM's interest in Mexilit to 49.9%.